Geometric Rates of Convergence for Kernel-based Sampling Algorithms: Experiments

-Another method that also aims to do training data summarization is that of coreset selection~\cite{HugginsCB16}, albeit with a different goal of reducing the training data size for optimization speedup while still maintaining guaranteed approximation to the training likelihood.
-Since the goal itself is optimization speedup, coreset selection algorithms typically employ fast methods, while still trying to capture the data distribution by proxy of the training likelihood.
-Moreover, the coreset selection algorithm is usually closely tied with the respective model, as opposed to being a model-agnostic.
+Another method for training data summarization is that of coreset selection~\citep{HugginsCB16}, which aims to reduce the training data size for optimization speedup while retaining guaranteed approximation to the training likelihood.
+In line with its objective, coreset selection algorithms are required to be fast.
+Therefore, for efficiency, the coreset selection algorithm is usually closely tied with the respective model, as opposed to being a model-agnostic.

 We employ different variants of WKH/SBQ to the problem of training data summarization under logistic regression, as considered by~\citet{HugginsCB16} using coreset construction.
 We experiment using three datasets \texttt{ChemReact}, \texttt{CovType} and \texttt{WebSpam}. \texttt{ChemReact} consists of $26,733$ chemicals each of feature size $100$.
 Out of these, $2500$ are test data points.
 The prediction variable is $0/1$ and signifies if a chemical is reactive. \texttt{CovType} has $581,012$ examples each of feature size $54$.
 Out of these, $29,000$ are test points.
 The task is to predict whether a type of tree is present in each location or not. \texttt{WebSpam} has 350,000 webpages each having $127$ features.
 Out of these, $50,000$ are test data points.
 The task here is to predict whether a webpage is spam or not.
 We refer to~\citet{HugginsCB16} for source of the datasets.